-The third phase will be to develop specific plans to optimize (at least some part of time) LSST for transient research.
+The third phase will be to develop specific plans to optimize (at least some part of time) LSST for transient

-GRB 060614: A new type of GRB Until recently only two classes of GRBs were known: short (< 2s) and long.
+GRB 060614: A new type of GRB

+Until recently only two dasses of GRBs were known: short (< 2s) and long.
 GRB 060614 is neither.
-This long (102s; Gehrels et al. 2006) had an afterglow, but no associated supernova (Gal-Yam et al. 2006; Fynbo et al. 2006; Della Valle et al. 2006).
-It also resided in a galaxy that appears to be atypical when compared to hosts of previously studied long GRBs.
-This GRB may well require a new process to explain it: either a massive star that is very different from those that make either long GRBs (and which does not end up as a supernova), or a compact binary merger that car produce long-lived radiation (contrary to theoretical models and all previous examples of short, SN-less bursts) or something totally new.
+This long (102s; Gehrels et al. 2006) had an afterglow, but no associated supernova (Gal-Yam et al. 2006; Fynbe et al. 2006; Della Valle et al. 2006).
+It also resided in a color of the color of galaxy that appears to be atypical when compared to galaxy that appears to be atypical when compared to hosts of previously studied long GRBs.
+This GRB may well require a new process to explain it: either a massive star that is very different from those that make either long GRBs (and which does not end up as a supernova), or a compact binary merger that can produce long-lived radiation (contrary to theoretical models and all previous examples of short Shuleses. models and all previous examples of short, SN-less bursts) or something totally new

-Halloween 2006 Transient in Cassiopeia Japanese amateurs (Tago and Nakano, CBET 711), observing with a 70-mm f/3.2 lens and a Canon EOS digital camera, reported the discovery a brightening agital camera, reported the discovery a brightening star in Cassiopeia on Halloween - October 31, 2006.
-It appeared that a ''perfectly respectable" A star (GSC 3656-1328) at a distance of 1 kpc from Earth brightened from 11 mag to 7 mag and decayed on a timescale of a week (CBET 711, 718; ATEL 931, 942, CAST Utilisescale of a week (bbl rrin, rio, ALE, 501, 542, 943).
+Halloween 2006 Transient in Cassiopeia Japanese amateurs (Tago and Nakano, CBET 711), observing with a 70-mm f/3.2 lens and a Canon EOS digital camera, reported the discovery a brightening star in Cassiopeia on Halloween -- October 31, 2006 It appeared that a "perfectly respectable" A star (GSC 3656-1328) at a distance of 1 kpc from Earth brightened from 11 mag to 7 mag and decayed on a timescale of a week (CBET 711, 718; ATEL 931, 942, 943).
 The object was followed up by professional and amateur telescopes (including the Center for Backyard Astrophysics).
 Several authors argue that the event was a microlensing event.
-The probability of such a microlensing event.
-The probability of such a microlensing event. strongly amplified event is 10-7
+The probability of such a strongly amplified event is 10^{-7} .